jadjoubran/javascript-blog/src/posts/javascript-has-class.md

 ### Remove one or more classes

-You can also remove one more more classes.
+You can also remove one more classes.
 Let's start by removing the class **`active`**

 ```javascript